Zoning & Permits

 -

-Tiny homes can be placed as an ADU as long as they are a permitted dwelling—NW Tiny Homes models satisfy this requirement to be “stick built,” manufactured, or prefabricated.
+Tiny homes can sometimes be placed as an ADU as long as they are a permitted dwelling—NW Tiny Homes models satisfy this requirement to be “stick built,” manufactured, or prefabricated.
 The ADU may not be a tiny home on wheels.
 There are rules and regulations for placing a tiny home as an ADU depending on if you’re inside urban growth boundaries and unincorporated communities or not.

 City of Milwaukie: Please note that structures with wheels are considered a vehicle and cannot be lived in per code.
 Wheels will need to be removed from tiny houses for occupancy.
 Since tiny houses are another dwelling unit on a property, make sure your property is zoned for another dwelling.
 To check zoning requirements with the planning department, please email planning@milwaukieoregon.gov.